levinismynameirl/levinismynameirl/README.md

 ## Interests

 - Backend platforms, (although I have and continue to work with frontend as well) automation, developer tools, Discord bots (with a primary focus on Discord.py), data processing, and AI/ML projects.
-- I also enjoy learning and collaborating in the open source/community driven projects and apps.
+- I also enjoy learning and collaborating in the open source/community driven projects and apps ;)

 ## GitHub Stats